 The Seven Warning Signs of Bogus Science

-Urban Legends Reference Pages - One of my favorite sites.
+Snopes - One of my favorite sites.
 If you hear anything that sounds too good to be true, look it up here.
 Or you can just go to it from time to time and browse; that's what I do.

 It's sad that evolution still has to be defended, but there are still those who think that religion should be taught in science class, and that the scientific method shouldn't apply to questions of the origins of species.